rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 }
 ```

 As we say, fragments are helpful to build queries dynamically.
 One widespread use case is to create a query that uses the `IN` operator since JDBC doesn't give any built-in support for this kind of operator.
-Fortunately, Doobie does it, providing a reliable method in the `Fragments` object:
+Fortunately, doobie does it, providing a reliable method in the `Fragments` object:

 ```scala
 def findActorsByNamesProgram(actorNames: NonEmptyList[String]): IO[List[Actor]] = {